inov8ru/whitepaper/en/contents.md

 Accordingly, each participant of the VIZ can also be a recipient of an award, an applicant to the Development Fund or a delegate.
 In addition, participants can develop commercial and non-commercial applications and build activities (including business) within the community, developing the VIZ ecosystem.

-Unofficial slogans of VIZ DAO: "No one owes anything to anyone" and "You need to - you do it (or pay the one who will do it)".
+Unofficial slogans of the VIZ DAO: "No one owes anything to anyone" and "You need to - you do it (or pay the one who will do it)".

 ## Additional features of the VIZ